North Carolina Furniture Appraisal Photo Checklist

 Prepare furniture photos before contacting appraisers

-A consistent photo packet helps North Carolina appraisers decide whether the work needs local inspection, remote screening, specialist input, or a broader personal property route.
+A consistent photo packet helps appraisers decide whether the work needs local inspection, remote screening, specialist input, or a broader personal property route.
 It also makes fee comparison more reliable.

 Photograph each piece from the front, back, sides, underside, interior, drawers, feet, hardware, labels, cabinet marks, repairs, finish, veneer, upholstery, and condition areas.